Freshman Application Requirements

 - To maintain a fair and unbiased interview program, we ask that you do not network with those who may know your interviewer.

-- The majority of Stanford interviews are conducted in person; an interviewer will invite you to meet you in a public place, such as a coffee shop, food court, or library.
+- In a typical year, the majority of Stanford interviews are conducted in person; an interviewer will invite you to meet you in a public place, such as a coffee shop, food court or library.
+In-person interviews will not be permitted during the 2021–22 application cycle.

 - No interviews are offered on the Stanford campus.